 In addition, once your business becomes a LendingOne customer, we may obtain additional personal information about you, either in connection with data processing, servicing or maintaining your loan, or if you decide to renew your loan or enter into other loans.

 When you visit our Websites, we also collect non-personal information, such as the IP address of the device you use to connect to the Internet.
 In addition, we gather information such as what browser and which version of it you are using, the type of operating system you have, and which site you came from or advertisement you viewed or clicked on.
 This device information helps us provide an online experience that matches your device and to manage our online advertising.
+We may also collect details of your visits to the Websites, including traffic data, location data, logs and other communication data and the resources that you access and use on the Websites.

 B. With whom may we share your personal information?